sujanchikkela/CMPE255_Project/paper/paper.md

 - Box plot of total customers by weather
 ![box_plot_by_weather](/paper/images/box_plot_by_weather.jpg)
 From the plot above, we can analyse the customers behaviour during each particular weather conditions.
 Rain has only slight effect on the number of customers registered where as fog has a slightly more effect on the demand.
-But during the snow times, the demand for the rental bikes is very less as less cutomers chose to ride the bikes during snow.
+But during the snow times, the demand for the rental bikes is very less as less cutomers chose to ride the bikes during snow.<br/><br/>